flipz357/S3BERT/README.md

 1. Define/apply metrics that measure similarity with regard to aspects or topics that you're interested in.
 2. Assign a specific sub-embedding to each metric
 3. During training, it learns to route information into the assigned sub-embeddings so that they can reflect your metrics of interest.
 The power of the overall embedding is preserved with consistency control.
-4. In inference, you are told how the aspects have modulated overeall text similarity decision.
+4. In inference, you are told how the aspects have modulated overall text similarity decision.

 Note that any (possibly costly) computation of metrics from step 1. is **not needed in inference**